 “Thank God that when I detected that lump that just didn’t feel right, I went to the doctor.
 My cancer was diagnosed at an early stage.
 Ladies, (and gentlemen) self-detection saves lives!
 Be an advocate for your health.
 1 in 8 women develop breast cancer!
 This is a staggering statistic!
 Today, I am doing very well!
 I have healed from multiple surgeries without any complications and withstood the strongest chemotherapies with minimal side effects.
 But God!
 I am blessed.”

 Lori Scott Wyatt

-SurviveHER empowers women through content, collaboration and conversation!
-If you are interested in booking SurviveHER for a speaking engagement, editorial contribution, interview or are interested in being a guest on the SurviveHER podcast, please submit the details via the contact form.
+SurviveHER™ empowers women through content, collaboration and conversation!
+If you are interested in booking SurviveHER™ for a speaking engagement, editorial contribution, interview or would like to be a guest on the SurviveHER™ podcast, please submit the details via the contact form.